luludak/DiTOX/README.md

 ## Benchmarking/Issues Replication
 By opening configuration file and setting the model of each encountered error in model name filters as well the problematic pass in the `passes` you should be able to replicate the issue reported.
-We intend to prepare ready-to-run scripts for this purpose upon paper acceptance.

 ## Usage
 The system utilizes a configuration file in order to define the dataset path, but also filter the models.